 Abstract

 A previously designed energy tuning assembly was characterized to spectrally shape the National Ignition Facility deuterium-tritium fusion neutron source to a notional thermonuclear and prompt fission neutron spectrum to approximate a boosted nuclear device.
 This research performed nuclear data covariance analysis through stochastic sampling techniques to predict the performance of the energy tuning assembly to create the objective spectrum, assessed anticipated experimental outcomes, and de- termine the fission products produced in a highly enriched uranium foil in the sample cavity.
-A major objective was to create synthetic weapon debris that contained spec- trally accurate fission products across all mass chains to enhance nuclear weapon attribution techniques if a nuclear device was used on the United States or allied nations.
-Nuclear data covariance impacted the neutron fluence energy distribution by a few percent for a large energy range of the neutron fluence; however, the integral results such as activation foil activities to infer the neutron flux from the experiment ranged from a few percent to tens of percent with a large range of neutron energy spec- trum coverage.
+A major objective was to create synthetic weapon debris that contained spec- trally accurate fission products across all mass chains to enhance nuclear weapon attribution techniques, if a nuclear device were used on the United States or allied nations.
+Nuclear data covariance affected the neutron fluence energy distribution by a few percent for a large energy range of the neutron fluence; however, the integral results, such as activation foil activities to infer the neutron flux from the experiment, ranged from a few percent to tens of percent with a large range of neutron energy spec- trum coverage.
 Neutron flux unfolding techniques provided broad spectral agreement between the energy tuning assembly and objective spectrum with an 80+% proba- bility successful unfolding.
 The results showed that this capability proves a short pulse neutron source with a 10-nanosecond neutron pulse length.
-The fission prod- uct generation produced more than 1 billion fissions which is on the order collected in nuclear forensics ground samples, and with current predictive capabilities had an equivalent cumulative fission product distribution to the objective spectrum.
+The fission prod- uct generation produced more than 1 billion fissions, which is on the order collected in nuclear forensics ground samples, and with current predictive capabilities, had an equivalent cumulative fission product distribution to the objective spectrum.
 The analysis performed in this research will be compared to the experimental outcomes with the experiment planned for late 2019.

 Acknowledgements

 First, I would like to offer my sincerest thanks to my wife for her support on this research journey.
 You always keep me motivated to do my best.
 Next, I would like to thank my advisor, Capt James Bevins.
 Your guidance and insights were invaluable to this work.
-Likewise I extend my thanks to my thesis committee members, Dr. James Petrosky, Dr. Abigail Bickley, and Lt Col Michael Shattan for your contributions and support.
+Likewise I extend my thanks to my thesis committee members, Dr. James Petrosky, Dr. Abigail Bickley, and LTC Michael Shattan for your contributions and support.
 I owe many thanks to the SCALE group at Oak Ridge National Lab- oratory who were extremely helpful and contributed much feedback.
-Finally, I want to thank the great group of engineers and scientists at Lawrance Livermore National Laboratory and the National Ignition Facility.
+Finally, I want to thank the great group of engineers and scientists at Lawrence Livermore National Laboratory and the National Ignition Facility.

 Nicholas J. Quartemont